jagdriver/SnakeFlash/README.md

 7. [Configuration documentation](#configdocumentation)

 ## SnakeHome <a name="introduction"></a>
 SnakeHome is the platform for hobbyist, who want the possibility to create their own IoT devices, but lack the background infrastructure, to integrate these devices into a manageable platform.
-I've put together some of the best tools available, written som apps, services, sketches and scripts, tested a lot, out came the SnakeHome management system.
+I've put together some of the best tools available, written som apps, services, sketches and scripts, tested a lot, out came the SnakeHome management system, and it's free.

 ## Prerequisites <a name="prerequisites"></a>
 prerequisites: Mac, Windows or Linux, Visual Studio Code with some extensions (free).